AEAS Testing Terms and Conditions

 All students registering for testing in China must pay the full test fee a minimum of 7 business days before the scheduled test date as directed by AEAS or the Test Centre and/or as stated in the registration confirmation email.
 Registration will be confirmed by email once payment has been received.

-All students registering for testing in Hong Kong, Brisbane, Sydney, Adelaide and Perth must pay the full test fee and email a copy of their payment receipt to email@example.com (or the Test Centre if applicable in Hong Kong) a minimum of 5 business days before the scheduled test date as stated in the registration email.
+All students registering for testing in Hong Kong, Brisbane, Sydney, Adelaide, Perth, Vietnam and Thailand must pay the full test fee and email a copy of their payment receipt to email@example.com (or the Test Centre if applicable in Hong Kong) a minimum of 5 business days before the scheduled test date as stated in the registration email.
 Registration will be confirmed by email once payment has been received.
 If the student has not paid a minimum of 5 business days before the scheduled test date, their registration will automatically be cancelled.

 Students registering for testing in Melbourne must pay the test fee